-There are four guizzes, of which the best three will count towards the course grade for 10% each.
+There are four quizzes, of which the best three will count towards the course grade for 10% each.
+Since a quiz can be dropped, there will be no make-up quizzes.
 Quizzes are not cumulative.
 Quizzes are meant to help keep you "on track" with the course material.
-To help you prepare, approximately a week before each guiz a short set of guiz questions will be distributed.
+To help you prepare, approximately a week before each quiz a short set of quiz questions will be distributed.
 You are free to work in groups on these questions (and encouraged to do so), but you cannot ask the TA, peer tutors or instructors for help with them.
 On the day of the quiz in class, one of the questions will be randomly selected from the quiz preparation materials, with slightly different numbers and small modifications.
-Quizzes are open book/notes.
-If you have done the guiz preparation questions diligently, the guiz will be very easy for you.
-Quizzes are open book/notes.
-Solutions to the quizzes will be distributed only after all sections have taken the guiz, at which point you are free to meet with the TA, peer tutors or instructor for help with the questions.
-Unless stated otherwise, all quizzes are closed books and there are no crib-sheets permitted for quizzes.
-Quizzes will be online through GradeScope.
-Each quiz will be available in a 48-hour window, where you can start the quiz and it will be given 25 minutes to complete.
-Collaboration of any sort on guizzes is strictly prohibited and will result in an "F" in the course grade.
+If you have worked on the quiz preparation questions diligently, the quiz will be very easy for you.
+Solutions to the quizzes will be distributed only after all sections have taken the quiz, at which point you are free to meet with the TA, peer tutors or instructor for help with the questions.
+Quizzes will be online through Brightspace.
+Each quiz will be available in a 48-hour window, where you can start the quiz and it will be given 30 minutes to complete.
+Collaboration of any sort on quizzes is strictly prohibited and will result in an "F" in the course grade.
 Any suspicion of cheating will be reported and investigated by USC.
 Please see the "Academic Integrity and Conduct" section below for further details.